Kroll410/synergy_way_backend/README.md

     docker stats
 ```

-### Now uou have to build the front-end part of project, check README file in the [front-end part repository](https://github.com/Kroll410/synergy_way_frontend)
+### Now you have to build the front-end part of project, check README file in the [front-end part repository](https://github.com/Kroll410/synergy_way_frontend)